creativebash/packet-pulse-insights/README.md

-# Network traffic visualization with Python FastAPI
+# Real-Time Network traffic visualization Web App with Python FastAPI

 This is a simple web-based SIEM (Security Information and Event Management) tool built using FastAPI.